Rico Flores Jr.: Notre Dame (2023)

 Flores came into Notre Dame as an early enrollee in winter.
 He started the 2023 season making his debut against Navy, catching a two-yard pass during 42–3 win.
 He earned his first start against Central Michigan, catching three passes for 60 yards in the 41–17 win.
 Against Ohio State, Flores caught his first career touchdown pass late in the fourth quarter to put the Irish up by four.
 Notre Dame couldn't hold on, losing, 17–14.
 Against Duke, Flores caught two passes for 28 yards and converted a two-point conversion in the 21–14 win.
 Against Pittsburgh, Flores caught two passes for a career-high 72 yards in the 58–7 win.
 After finishing the season with 27 catches for 392 yards and one touchdown, Flores entered the NCAA transfer portal on December 1.

-UCLA (2024–present)
+UCLA (2024–2025)

 On December 15, 2023, Flores announced that he would be transferring to UCLA, a school that recruited him out of high school.

+Virginia (2025–present)

+On January 13, 2026, Flores announced that he would be transferring to Virginia with two years left of eligibility.